-Use the Scale sliders to change title text size, or Opacity to make the text more transparent.
+Use the Scale sliders to change an object's size, or Opacity to make it more transparent.

-Note: select the Maintain aspect ratio option if you want to ensure the title text's aspect ratio does not change while you are moving or resizing it.
-Deselect this option if you want to change the title text's shape or alter its aspect ratio.
+Note: select the Maintain aspect ratio option if you want to ensure the object's aspect ratio does not change while you are moving or resizing it.
+Deselect this option if you want to change the object's shape or alter its aspect ratio.